adunderwood/cognitive-bias-cards/README.md

-# Cognitive Bias, the Game!
+# Cognitive Bias — The Game!

 A card game to teach cognitive bias